Nurul Izzah Anwar: Entry into politics (1998–2008)

 In the 2008 general election, Nurul Izzah made her parliamentary debut by winning the Lembah Pantai seat, defeating then Women's Minister Shahrizat Abdul Jalil in what was widely regarded as a major political upset.
 Despite being relatively inexperienced, she was seen by many voters as qualified, well-educated, and principled.
 Representing her party, she campaigned against Malaysia's entrenched race-based political system, advocating instead for a multiracial and inclusive vision of national unity aligned with the principle of 1Malaysia.
-Securing 21,728 votes against Shahrizat’s 18,833, her appeal among both male voters and single mothers was seen as key to her victory.
+Securing 21,728 votes against Shahrizat's 18,833, her appeal among both male voters and single mothers was seen as key to her victory.

-Nurul Izzah advocated open government, equitable development, and putting an end to race-based patronage following her entry into parliament.
+Nurul Izzah advocated open government, equitable development, and putting an end to race-based patronage following her entry into the parliament.
 She supported broadcasting parliamentary sittings and greater public scrutiny and investment, describing her experience in the Dewan Rakyat as demanding but essential to ensuring government accountability.
 She promoted the representation of women in politics to correct gender imbalance, emphasised Pakatan Rakyat's commitment to democratic change and social justice despite federal-level resistance, and demanded increased political participation by youth.
 She also supported transparency in public spending, community participation in governance, and policies determined by need rather than ethnicity.